eruffaldi/ukfmanifold/README.md

 When considering multiple samples we use matlab convention: [G,N] and [A,N] and cell [C,N]

-TODO: for nested manifold decide if nested cell arrays or keep cell arrays expanded
+%TODO: for nested manifold decide if nested cell arrays or keep cell arrays expanded

 Example:
 - SO3 quaternion: expanded group 4x1, packed group 4x1, algebra 3